 Brainspotting was discovered in 2003 by David Grand, a trained EMDR therapist who happened upon a Brainspot with a client.
 As he was guiding her eyes back and forth in traditional EMDR, he noticed that the client began to have facial reflexes in a particular spot and when he had her hold her gaze in that spot, emotion and trauma flowed out allowing the client to process in a way she had never before.

-At Mindful Springs, several of our therapists are trained in Brainspotting.
+At Mindful Springs, most of our therapists are trained in Brainspotting.
 Brainspotting allows clients to access feelings and memories that defenses might otherwise block by accessing the subcortical brain.
 Traditional forms of talk therapy engage us in the thinking part of the brain (the neocortex).
 Brainspotting also allows clients to process trauma and emotional pain without becoming highly distressed and without having to talk about it over and over again.
 It does not require a detailed account of the trauma in order to be effective.
 Brainspotting is designed to uncover and release the trapped memories.
 Brainspotting allows us to harness the brain’s natural ability for regulation.
 As trauma is released healing immediately starts to occur deep within the subconscious, moving away from rigidity or chaos, and the mind-body will find a balanced state.
 Healing (not ruminating) will continue for days after a Brainspotting session!

 Brainspotting is an effective treatment for: